Justin Bailey: San Jose Sharks

 As a free agent after his contract with the Oilers, Bailey remained un-signed over the summer before joining the San Jose Sharks 2023 training camp.
 On October 12, 2023, he was signed by AHL affiliate, the San Jose Barracuda to a one-year contract.
 Adding 6 goals and 11 points through 16 games, for the second consecutive season, Bailey earned an NHL contract during the season, in signing a one-year, two-way contract with the Sharks on November 27, 2023.
 With the Sharks suffering a rash of injuries, Bailey was immediately recalled and made his Sharks debut on the same day, marking his return to the NHL by adding a primary assist on the game-winning goal of a 2–1 victory over the Washington Capitals.
 On June 30, 2024, he re-signed with the Sharks, signing a one-year contract.

 Anaheim Ducks

 Midway through his second season in the Sharks organization, Bailey was traded to the Anaheim Ducks on January 22, 2025, in exchange for Pavol Regenda.
 As a free agent at the conclusion of the season, Bailey remained within the Ducks organization in signing a one-year contract with AHL affiliate, the San Diego Gulls, on July 14, 2025.

+Barys Astana

+After two seasons within the Ducks organization, having played exclusively with the Gulls, Bailey left as a free agent to sign a one-year contract abroad with Kazakhstani-based club, Barys Astana of the KHL, on July 22, 2026.